Bricktech2000/Notes/notes/complement.md

 it is one of the ways of representing negative [[number]]s in [[digital-system]]s and is usually preferred over [[sign-magnitude-notation]]

-there are two different complements for a given [[positional-numbering-system]], outlined below.
+there are two different complements for a given [[positional-numeral-system]], outlined below.

 &mdash; <https://www.quora.com/In-computing-what-is-16-s-complement-Why-is-it-used>